port-labs/port-docs/docs/tutorials/entity-basics.md

 #### Creating an entity

-Let's create a new `Microservice` using the API.
-Our entity is based on the `Microservice` Blueprint structure.
+Let's create a new `Package` using the API.
+Our entity is based on the `Package` Blueprint structure.

 Our first step will be to make a POST request to the URL `https://api.getport.io/v1/blueprints/{blueprint_identifier}/entities`.

 :::tip
-Note that the URL should contain the Blueprint’s identifier, in this case - `microservice`.
+Note that the URL should contain the Blueprint’s identifier, in this case - `package`.
 :::

 <Tabs groupId="code-examples" defaultValue="python" values={[